trueos/trueos-docs/trueos-handbook/introducing.rst

 * A |trueos| installation includes the |lumina| Desktop.
 Additional window managers and desktop environments can be installed using the
-  |appcafe| GUI.
+  |appcafe|.
 Meta packages are available for popular desktop
   environments to allow easy installation of all required packages.

 * The `SysAdm™ Client <https://sysadm.us/handbook/client/>`_